Military operations in North Africa during World War I: Band of Oases

-On 11 February 1916 the Senussi and Sayyid Ahmed ash-Sharif occupied the oasis at Bahariya, which was then subject to bombing raids by RAF aircraft.
+On 11 February 1916 the Senussi and Sayyid Ahmed ash-Sharif occupied the oasis at Bahariya, which was then subject to bombing raids by Royal Flying Corps (RFC) aircraft.
 The oasis at Farafra was occupied at the same time and then the Senussi moved on to the oasis at Dakhla on 27 February.
-The British responded by forming the Southern Force at Beni Suef.
-Egyptian officials at Kharga were withdrawn and the oasis was occupied by the Senussi, until they withdrew without being attacked.
-The British reoccupied the oasis on 15 April and began to extend the light railway, which terminated at Kharga to the Moghara Oasis.
-The mainly Australian Imperial Camel Corps patrolling on camels and in light Ford cars, cut off the Senussi from the Nile Valley.
-Preparations to attack the oasis at Bahariya were detected by the Senussi garrison, which withdrew to Siwa in early October.
+The British formed the Southern Force at Beni Suef and Egyptian officials at Kharga were withdrawn.
+The oasis was occupied by the Senussi, until they withdrew without being attacked.
+The British reoccupied the oasis on 15 April and began to extend the light railway, that terminated at Kharga to the Moghara Oasis.
+The mainly Australian Imperial Camel Corps, patrolling on camels and in light Ford cars, cut off the Senussi from the Nile Valley.
+Preparations to attack the oasis at Bahariya were detected by the Senussi garrison, that withdrew to Siwa in early October.
 The Southern Force attacked the Senussi in the Affairs in the Dakhla Oasis (17–22 October), after which the Senussi retreated to their base at Siwa.

-In January 1917, a British column including the Light Armoured Car Brigade with Rolls-Royce Armoured Cars and three Light Car Patrols was dispatched to Siwa.
+In January 1917, a British column, including the Light Armoured Car Brigade with Rolls-Royce Armoured Cars and three Light Car Patrols, was dispatched to Siwa.
 On 3 February, the armoured cars surprised and engaged the Senussi at Girba, who retreated overnight.
 Siwa was entered on 4 February, unopposed but a British ambush party at the Munassib Pass was foiled, when the escarpment was found to be too steep for the armoured cars.
 The light cars managed to descend the escarpment and captured a convoy on 4 February.
 Next day the Senussi from Girba were intercepted but managed to establish a post which the cars were unable to reach and then warned off the rest of the Senussi.
 The British force returned to Matruh on 8 February and Sayyid Ahmed withdrew to Jaghbub.
-Negotiations between Sayed Idris and the Anglo–-Italians which had begun in late January were galvanised by news of the Senussi defeat at Siwa.
+Negotiations between Sayed Idris and the Anglo-Italians which had begun in late January were galvanised by news of the Senussi defeat at Siwa.
 In the Accords of Akramah, Idris accepted the British terms on 12 April and those of Italy on 14 April.